NaimAyat/UCLA_CS118/Lecture3.md

 * Aside: Protocols that maintain "state" are complex
   * Past history (state) must be maintained
   * If server/client crashes, their view of "state" may be inconsistent, must be reconciled
+#### HTTP Connections
+* Nonpersistent HTTP
+  * At most one object is sent over a TCP connection
+* Persistent HTTP
+  * Multiple objects can be sent over single TCP connection between client and server